 Vegetables are a very important part of a healthy diet, and by eating a wide variety of them you can feed your body the vitamins, fiber, and other nutrients that it needs.
 Some people prefer fresh, canned or frozen veggies, but all of them are good for you.
 When choosing fresh produce, be sure that it was ripe at the time of harvest, not picked and shipped green, for maximum food value.

 Raw vegetables as a snack between meals can be very satisfying.
 Grab a carrot for crunch, a red bell pepper for sweetness, or cherry tomatoes for a burst of flavor.
-When dipped in healthy dressing, such as those made by hamptoncreek, you’ll get a wallop of flavor too.
+When dipped in healthy dressing, you’ll get a wallop of flavor too.

 Eating a healthful diet can be as simple as you want it to be.
 Just remember to eat a wide variety of foods, don’t overdo any one category, and keep the bad stuff off your plate.
 By putting these simple tips into action you can start eating the healthy way now.